AustinWiley/brewIQ/README.md

  ## Future Development
   Future build out of the app could include:
- * Compleation of Archives Section
  * Track Daily specific Gravity and display fermentaion progress on a graph
- * Creat timed alerts to keep you on schedule
+ * Create timed alerts to keep you on schedule
  * Ability to print a pdf of the Brew log
  * Ability to pull reports in a printable pdf format that will assist in calculating federal and local excise taxes
  * Creat and add a tool that performs common brewing calultions that include: